Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Model architecture

 \paragraph{De-Novo Model}

-To develop our new de-novo model, we build upon the Seq2Seq framework pioneered by Liu et al~\cite{liu2017retrosynthetic}, and the recently successful R-SMILES model~\cite{schwaller2019molecular, zhong2022root}, which utilizes an aligned SMILES format to represent input products and ground-truth reactants.
-This involves training an encoder-decoder model based on the Transformer architecture~\cite{vaswani2017attention, touvron2023llama2openfoundation, jiang2023mistral7b}.
-Unlike previous work relying on the OpenNMT library~\cite{klein-etal-2017-opennmt}, we employ an improved architecture with three modifications.
-First, we use Group-Query Attention (GQA)~\cite{ainslie2023gqa} instead of standard multi-head attention, which reduces computational complexity by sharing query vectors within groups.
-Second, we apply pre-normalization using RMSNorm~\cite{zhang2019rms}, which is simpler and more efficient than LayerNorm.
-Third, in the feedforward layers, we incorporate the SwiGLU activation~\cite{shazeer2020glu} in place of ReLU, enhancing expressivity and improving gradient flow.
-These modifications increase the model’s accuracy and inference speed.
-The model is trained by minimizing cross-entropy loss on reactant sequences.
-Finally, we also refined the beam search algorithm.
-Unlike OpenNMT, which keeps completed sequences until two conditions are met -- the pool size equals the beam size and the top-rated sequence in the beam is lower in quality than all in the pool -- our method maintains finished sequences in the beam.
-The process ends only when each sequence in the beam finishes with the EOS token.
+We build our new de-novo model upon the Seq2Seq framework pioneered by Liu et al~\cite{liu2017retrosynthetic}, and the successful R-SMILES model~\cite{schwaller2019molecular, zhong2022root}, which utilizes an aligned SMILES format to represent input products and ground-truth reactants.
+This involves training an encoder-decoder model based on the Transformer architecture~\cite{vaswani2017attention, touvron2023llama2openfoundation, jiang2023mistral7b} using a cross-entropy loss.
+Unlike previous work relying on OpenNMT~\cite{klein-etal-2017-opennmt}, we employ three architectural modifications to improve accuracy and inference speed: (1) Group-Query Attention (GQA)~\cite{ainslie2023gqa} instead of standard multi-head attention to reduce computational complexity; (2) pre-normalization using RMSNorm~\cite{zhang2019rms} instead of LayerNorm; and (3) SwiGLU activation~\cite{shazeer2020glu} instead of ReLU in feedforward layers.
+We also refined the beam search termination condition to better suit the domain, improving top-$k$ accuracy for large $k$.
 We refer to our updated model as \smilesmodel~(Extended Data Figure~\ref{fig:transformer_model}); see Methods for more details.